ctjandra/ddopt-cut/OPTIONS.md

 The default and the one used in the paper is 1, minimum longest path.

-The variable ordering options for `-o` for set covering (and binary programs in .mps files in general) are the following:
+The variable ordering options for `-o` for set covering (and binary programs in general) are the following:

 1. Random
 2. Cuthill-McKee